-General Friedrichs received his commission through the ROTC in 1986 and his Doctor of Medicine degree from the Uniformed Services University in 1990.
+Brig.
+Gen. Friedrichs received his commission through the ROTC in 1986 and his Doctor of Medicine degree from the Uniformed Services University in 1990.
 He has served as a Clinical Assistant Professor of Surgery and published 10 peer-reviewed surgical articles.
-He has commanded at the squadron and group level, and led joint and interagency teams which earned numerous awards, including “Best Air Force Hospital.”
-He led one of the Air Force surgical teams which responded to the Pentagon on Sept.
-11. As the Command Surgeon, U.S. Transportation Command, he rebaselined Defense Department global patient movement requirements, published Base Plan 9008, CONUS Patient Distribution Plan and safely moved thousands of ill and injured worldwide, including from combat operations and during multiple disaster responses.
+He has commanded at the squadron and group level, and led joint and interagency teams, which earned numerous awards, including “Best Air Force Hospital.”
+He led one of the Air Force surgical teams who responded to the Pentagon on 9/11.
+As the Command Surgeon, U.S. Transportation Command, he reestablished Defense Department global patient movement requirements, published Base Plan 9008, Patient Distribution Plan for continental United States and safely moved thousands of ill and injured worldwide, including from combat operations and during multiple disaster responses.

 1986 Bachelor of Science, Biology, Tulane University, New Orleans

 1990 Doctor of Medicine, Uniformed Services University of the Health Sciences, Bethesda, Md.